Sausage & Tortellini In Brodo Recipe

 Instructions

-2. Boil the broth: In a separate large saucepan, bring the chicken stock to a boil and season with salt and pepper.
+3. Boil the broth: In a separate large saucepan, bring the chicken stock to a boil.
+Season with salt and pepper.

-3. Cook pasta and greens: Add the tortellini and shredded cavolo nero to the boiling stock.
-Cook for 2-3 minutes until both are tender.
+4. Cook the tortellini and greens: Add the tortellini and shredded cavolo nero to the boiling stock.
+Cook for 2–3 minutes until both are tender.

-4. Assemble and serve: Drain the cooked sausage of any excess fat and divide it among four bowls.
-Ladle the hot broth, tortellini, and cavolo nero over the sausage.
+5. Assemble and serve: Drain the sausage on kitchen paper to remove excess fat.
+Divide the sausage among four bowls, then ladle the hot broth, tortellini and cavolo nero over the top.
+Finish with chilli flakes and Parmesan shavings.

 Leave a Reply